 Yikes!

-Like any cutting-edge technology, AI also has a tendency to reflect back our anxieties.
+What is going on here?
 We can probably chalk at least some portion of the thread’s creepiness to motivated pattern-matching and wishful thinking on our parts.
 While the images in this email are curated for maximal Loabness, if you look through Supercomposite’s thread, you’ll find lots of images that are extremely unsettling -- but in which the figures are not particularly Loab-y.
 (Especially if you’re feeling like a spoilsport.)
 Bits and pieces of Loab (especially her hair) might persist through some transformation, but I’m not sure it should be entirely surprising that if you keep asking an AI to combine an image of a creepy-looking woman with another image, bits and pieces of the creepy-looking woman will persist, even across multiple prompts.

-That, at least, explains why Loab would be so strongly associated with unsettling concepts and imagery.
-But it doesn’t answer all of our questions: As Skala writes, “none of this explains why ‘Loab’ in particular would be the endpoint of the convergence, nor why she's so unpleasant, except that if she or something like her exists, she/it has to look like *something*.”
+Here’s a longer explanation from Matthew Skala; the bottom line is that, geometrically speaking, there are relatively few “furthest point away” points from many starting places in a given space.
+And yet, as Skala writes, “none of this explains why ‘Loab’ in particular would be the endpoint of the convergence, nor why she's so unpleasant, except that if she or something like her exists, she/it has to look like *something*.”

 People who don’t have a good grounding in how neural networks work find things like this phenomenon more meaningful than it is.
 Along with language and math literacy we need to be teaching people machine learning literacy and getting the word “intelligence” out of the vernacular when describing machine learning/neural networks.